Collection inventory

 Some items from the collection have been scanned and are accessible through our Digital Collections page.
 Portions of the collection are also available on microfilm.

 Special Collections Research Center has the papers of several other members of the Noyes family; please search our collections for more information.
 Selected books about the Oneida Community, and photographs of the Community buildings, members, and groups, have been scanned and are accessible in digital format via our Digital Collections page.
-The library also has numerous pamphlets, books, and other published material on the Oneida Community in its Rare Books holdings and in the general circulating collection; please refer to Libraries Search for a complete listing.
+The library also has numerous pamphlets, books, and other published material on the Oneida Community in its Rare Books holdings and in the general circulating collection; please refer to the Classic Catalog for a complete listing.

 Subject Headings